-I only installed an internet connection in my house about four and a half years ago.
-Yes, in May 2016.
-And 8 months after that, I left my house to go on a trip, while starting a business online.
+I only installed an internet connection at my house about four and a half years ago.
+Yes, in May 2013, and 8 months after that, I left my house to go on a trip, while starting a business online.
 I went from internet-free to internet junky very fast and then I skipped to a more stable and healthy relationship with the cloud.

-Before having internet at home, I’d use it on cyber cafes or at friend’s houses.
+Before having an internet connection at home, I’d use it on cyber cafes or at friend’s houses.
 I´d go to a cyber cafe and spend from 30 minutes to two hours connected and then skip a day or two or more.
-I even completed my secondary education with Best GED Classes without having internet at home (but the library had…)!
+A problem was, however, that I quit high school prematurely but I managed to complete my secondary education with Best GED Classes without having the internet at home (but the library had…)!

 Most of my online hours were when my daughter was at her kindergarten or at a friend’s house, but she had to put up with many occasions in which I was glued to the monitor, unable to do much else, getting impatient because she couldn´t understand my need to be at the computer (a 3-year old…).

 I realized I was neglecting some attention to my baby and that had to change.

 At home, I started to put my laptop in the closet while I was with her, but it didn’t work very well, I just had to pick it up again and click click click type type type when that urge came.

 So I was happy with my new project of travel-work to come.
 Going on a long trip (initially 7 months, about to be extended) where I don’t have internet at home, and only use it during those less than 4 hours that I have while Luísa is with her diet at school.